Jump to section:

 Think of it like this: A basic thermostat only knows if the current temperature is too hot or too cold.
 But a smart thermostat using model-based reflex logic remembers your daily schedule, learns that you typically arrive home at 6 PM, and proactively starts adjusting the temperature 30 minutes before you walk through the door.

-This principle of maintaining internal state and making context-aware decisions is fundamental to how Ruh.AI's autonomous agents operate whether they're qualifying leads, managing outreach sequences, or coordinating multi-channel engagement strategies.
+This principle of maintaining internal state and making context-aware decisions is fundamental to how Ruh.AI's autonomous agents operate—whether they're qualifying leads, managing outreach sequences, or coordinating multi-channel engagement strategies.
+Our AI SDR platform leverages model-based reflex architecture to remember every prospect interaction and adapt in real-time, achieving 3-5x higher response rates than traditional automation.

 Why "Model-Based"?